-Children's books, also known as the library's juvenile collection, are located on the second floor of Ashland University Library.
+Children's books, the library's juvenile collection, are located on the second floor of Archer Library, directly outside of the Instructional Resource Center.
 In this collection, you will find fiction and non-fiction, picture books and novels, big books and book kits, award winning books, and even a few oversized books.
 Our collection is cataloged and shelved using Library of Congress call numbers.

-We have a new book area on the second floor; new titles are featured on these book shelves each term.
-Read the IRC News & Information blog to learn more about recent collection additions.
+We have a new book area on the second floor featuring recent additions to the juvenile collection.
+New titles are added at the start of each term.
+Read the IRC News & Information blog to learn about recent collection additions.

 This chart, adapted from Cullinan and Galda's Literature and the Child, provides brief descriptions of children and young adult literature genre's (Cullinan & Galda, 2002, p.
 8).
-When searching for children's books in the AU Library Catalog, you may notice categories identified as subject genre/form.
+When searching for children's books in the library catalog, you may notice categories identified as subject genre/form.

 |Category||Genres in children's and young adult literature|